pastorhudson/adventofcode2022/README.md

 # Advent Of Code 2022

 ## Day 1
 Not too difficult.
-Fun problem.jj
+Fun problem.